Back To Sermon Storehouse

 is certainly not unreasonable.

 But the Bible says, "No man liveth to himself, and no man dieth to himself."
-(Romans 14:7) If you trust in your own resources, your own cleverness, your own self-righteousness,
+(Romans 14:7)

 you are on a collision course with disaster.